metecan/not-used-key-checker/README.md

 - `json`: The path to the JSON file.
 - `dir`: The path to the project directory.
 - `ext`: The file extensions to search for.
 Default is `.js,.ts,.tsx`.
+- `exclude`: The directories to exclude.
+Default is `node_modules,.git,.next,dist,build`.

 ## Example